ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

 .. note::
-   When you are connecting to an Ansys Dynamic Reporting service that is already running, the web components that you obtain from PyDynamicReporting might or might not be embedded.
-This is controlled by how the Ansys Dynamic Reporting service was started.
-To ensure that web components can be embedded, you must launch the Ansys Dynamic Reporting service with iFrames enabled via this flag:
+   When you are connecting to a running Ansys Dynamic Reporting service, the web components that you obtain from PyDynamicReporting might or might not be embedded.
+This is controlled by how the Ansys Dynamic Reporting service was launched.
+To ensure that web components can be embedded, you must launch the Ansys Dynamic Reporting service with iframes enabled via this flag:

    .. code::

       --allow_iframe_embedding

-   If you are using PyDnamicReporting to start the Ansys Dynamic Reporting service, iFrames are enabled by default, so you do not need to do anything.
+   If you are using PyDnamicReporting to launch the Ansys Dynamic Reporting service, you do not need to take any action because iframes are enabled by default.
 For more information on the launcher in Ansys Dynamic Reporting, see the Ansys Dynamic Reporting `documentation`_.

 .. _documentation: https://nexusdemo.ensight.com/docs/is/html/Nexus.html

-Now, assume instead that you do not have a running Ansys Dynamic Reporting service accessible to you and that you need to start one.
-You can use this simple start method:
+Now, assume instead that you do not have a running Ansys Dynamic Reporting service accessible to you and that you must launch one.
+You can use this simple launch method:

 .. code:: python